gengjia0214/zedtoolbox/README.md

 ---------------------

 ## Introduction
-Some integrated api that provide easier and more handy way to use zed for cv project development.
+Some integrated api that provide easier and more handy way to use zed SDK for cv project development.